 - LPC – to become a solicitor you can go onto a Legal Practice Course

-- BPTC – a Bar Professional Training Course is another option for solicitors
+- BPTC – a Bar Professional Training Course is another option for barristers

 A helping hand